healthy dinners on the menu thanks to family cooking classes

-A Club which brings together people from some of the most remote parts of County Durham will open its doors to new members, thanks to a grant from believe housing.
+A club which brings together people from some of the most remote parts of County Durham will open its doors to new members, thanks to a grant from believe housing.

 Weardale Flower and Garden Club was awarded £445 from the housing association’s community grants scheme towards its annual open evening.